2019 Zambia Super League

 The 2019 Zambia Super League is the 58th season of the Zambia Super League, the top-tier football league in Zambia.
 Due to the transitional calendar of the CAF competitions in 2018–19, the 20 teams in the league will be divided into two groups of ten teams stream A and stream B, one of teams from the north and one of teams from the south, Nkana leading one and Zesco United heading the other.
 The teams top two with the most points will qualify for the CAF Champions League then the other two will play the CAF Confederations Cup.
 The League will return to normal for the 2019–20 season.
-The league is set to kick off on the 27th of January, A day after the Charity Shield.
+The league is set to kick off on 27 January, A day after the Charity Shield.

 Teams

 The season will be contested by 20 teams in two groups, the 16 teams which qualified from the 2018 Zambia Super League and four promoted clubs.
 After the season, only 18 teams will remain in the Super League.
 The promoted clubs include Circuit City (debut), Mufulira Wanderers (returning after one season), Real Nakonde (returning after one season) and Manchester United Zambia Academy.
 National Assembly, Nchanga Rangers, Kabwe YSA and New Monze Swallows were relegated from the 2018 Zambia Super League.